franciscoengenheiro/concurrent-problem-sets/README.md

   terminate if no more work is available.
 - In this call, a signal is sent to all the threads waiting for the executor to shut down if the number of active worker threads is already **zero**.
-  Such signal is needed since there's not a last worker thread to signal the other threads waiting for the executor to shut down.
+  Such signal is needed since there will not be a last worker thread to signal the other threads waiting for the executor to shut down, leaving them waiting indefinitely.

 `awaitTermination`: